About the bake

 Our Pumpernickel bread can be wrapped in plastic and foil and kept at room temperature for 3 days.

-If you enjoyed making this pumpernickel bread recipe, try out our wholemeal soda bread.
+If you enjoyed making this pumpernickel bread recipe, you'll also enjoy our wholemeal soda bread.

 Method